Skip to content

 """

-search for a calc.list file and return the path if found, returns None if no calc.list exists.
+Search for a calc.list file and return its full path, returns None if no calc.list is found.

 Parameters